IVAN-MK7/pixel_caster/README.md

 cargo run --example get_pixels_bytes
 ```

-The get_bytes function will return a Vec<u8> containing the bytes red from the pixels of a screen area of the requested size, starting from an absolute position on the screen.
+The get_bytes function will return a Vec containing the bytes red from the pixels of a screen area of the requested size, starting from an absolute position on the screen.

 <img src="media/example-get_pixels_bytes.png">